 Since transportation and electricity generation are the major culprits in greenhouse gas emissions, it's not as silly as it first seems to speak of a municipal government or a neighborhood working to reduce its carbon footprint.

 If your community is ready to do its part in addressing a global problem, the steps you need to take are fairly obvious.
-You can reduce the fossil fuels used in transportation or electricity generation by:
+You can reduce the fossil fuels used in transportation or electricity generation by taking the following actions.

-1. Reducing the number and length of trips that are necessary for everyday life.
-In practice, this means reducing sprawl, which means the expansion of the urbanized area without corresponding expansion of the population.
+1. Communities and individuals can reduce the number and length of trips that are necessary for everyday life.
+In practice, individual households need to support their community's work in reducing sprawl, which means the expansion of the urbanized area without corresponding expansion of the population.
 Promoting mixed-use development also is a good way to reduce the length of trips needed to purchase frequently used items.

 2. Transportation mode shifts, which may be encouraged by providing more transit and more facilities for bicycle transportation and walking, are also necessary.
 A walkable community is an incredibly attractive one, providing it is reasonably safe.